iZettle/api-documentation/pusher-api/tutorials/webhook-event-subscriptions.md

 Webhook event subscriptions
 =====================
-With webhook event subscriptions, you will be immediately updated of those events that happen on your Zettle Go instead of pulling information from other Zettle Go APIs.
+With webhook event subscriptions, you will be immediately updated of those events that are triggered on your Zettle Go instead of pulling information from other Zettle Go APIs.

 * [Understand how webhook events work](#understand-how-webhook-events-work)
     * [Payloads](#payloads)